University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/NGS_Practicals/2_NGS_Practical2.md

 Here we have directories for each step as well as folders for `R` and `bash` scripts.
 The directory `slurm` is where output would go from an HPC where we're required to submit jobs to queues and need specify where to write `stdout` and `stderr`.
 The queuing system on the University of Adelaide's HPC (phoenix) is the `slurm` system.
-We won't need that directory today
+We won't need that directory today.

 Inside each of these directories are the directories `fastq`, `FastQC`, `bam`, `log` or various directories where we'll place our output.
 The more you perform bioinformatics, the more you realise how important getting your directories organised is.